INSTALL 'WAZE' FOR A BETTER DRIVING EXPERIENCE

 OFTEN CONTESTED IN COURT

-The certainty is that this debate will rage on!
-Several drivers who have gone on to win their legal arguments have used this to support their argument that traffic cameras have created an unfair playing field on Cyprus roads.
-Several drivers state that the current system in place, instead of penalising bad drivers, unfairly catches out otherwise careful and considerate road users.
-Many have gone on to state that most drivers are now playing a game of cat and mouse on most roads where cameras exist.
+Several drivers to date have used these debates to support their legal cases.
+Their overal belief that TRAFFIC CAMERAS are helping to create an unfair playing field for all drivers on the island has been rigorously expressed and, in most cases, proven.
+In addition to this, several drivers state that the current system, instead of penalising bad drivers, unfairly catches out otherwise careful and considerate road users.
+Many have stated that most drivers are now playing a game of cat and mouse on most roads where these cameras exist.
+For example, some drivers have stated that once they know where static speed cameras exist, they then simply slow down for that section of road and then speed up again thereafter.

 A RECENT SPOTLIGHT

-The controversy surrounding the management of traffic cameras has also led to several drivers successfully contesting a large percentage of fines in court.
-It has been noted that road speed limit changes are not properly signposted and that cameras often are not enforced with the proper signage according to highway rules.
-Drivers have also stated that once they know where static speed cameras exist, they then simply slow down for that section of road and then speed up again thereafter.
-Traffic cameras have also recently been in the spotlight because they have been fining people for stopping on the white lines, meaning that drivers are still being penalised for simply getting too close to the stop section of a junction.
+The controversy surrounding the management of TRAFFIC CAMERAS has also led to several drivers successfully contesting their fines in court.
+It has been noted that the majority of road speed limit changes are not properly signposted across the island.
+In addition to this, it has been proven on several occasions that most mobile cameras do not use proper signage according to highway rules.
+TRAFFIC CAMERAS have also recently been in the spotlight because they have been fining people for stopping on the white lines.
+This has resulted in drivers receiving fines for simply getting too close to the stop line at a junction.
+This is often argued as a contradiction of European Law, which states that a vehicle has to completely pass a red stop light to receive a fine.

 EVENING UP THE PLAYING FIELD